10 Things I Wish I Had Known Before Coming to China!

 Pros: Similar production quality as back home.

 Cons: Cost advantages only arise from scale.
-There is no cost savings unless order quantities are huge.
-Often exclusively manufacture for parent company.
+There are no cost savings unless order quantities are huge.
+Often exclusively manufacture for a parent company.

 Foreign Direct Invested Enterprises (FDI)

 Medium Pricing, Medium/High Grade Product, Low Risk

 Foreign Direct Invested Enterprises are factories that have investments from overseas.
 FDI enterprises are often cheaper than WOFEs while maintaining advanced levels of quantity control.
 Their mentality towards production, management and quality control is similar to the standards of their home country and attitude towards service is also more in line with Western standards.

 There are two notable subcategories under the FDI section – Hong Kong FDIs and Taiwan FDIs.
 Both leveraged their historical ties with the PRC along with their geographic proximity to move manufacturing to the mainland.

 Example: Easy Imex required a high-quality office furniture product made of metal.
 The client’s existing product was locally produced and sold at a premium price.
 It also came with a 5-year warranty.
 Quite simply, the manufacturing needed to be impeccable for this type of product.

 Ultimately we sourced a Taiwanese invested, owned and managed supplier – with factory based in Shanghai.
 The factory was compact, organized and had attractive pricing due to their efficiency and scale.
 The factory had moved from Taiwan to Shanghai in the early 1990s.
 But it had over 40 years manufacturing experience.
 They made a product no other factory in China could match, due to the special knowledge and expertise in this area.